Hilda-Enyioko/alx-low_level_programming/README.md

 Project B: Malloc and free

-Project C: More on C Mall of and Free
+Project C: More on C Malloc and Free

+Project D: C Program Preprocessor